mariorz/covid19-mx-time-series/README.md

 1) Missing suspect cases from 29-02-2020 to 13-03-2020, as per https://github.com/carranco-sga/Mexico-COVID-19/issues/1
 2) Thare is no tracking of negative cases

+#### Incorrect Data
+On April 12th, The Secretaría de Salud published data that contradicts the **negative cases** data published on the day before by showing a reduction in numbers for a few states.
+This appears to be some sort of error on their part as even their presented numbers for total studied cases [fail to add up correctly](https://pbs.twimg.com/media/EVfp5M7XsAAyCy1?format=jpg&name=medium).

 #### To Do
 * Get negative cases for previous days using other projects?
 * Get mising suspects 29-02-2020 to 13-03-2020